ObolNetwork/obol-docs/docs/int/quickstart/quickstart-cli.md

 - Ensure you have [docker](https://docs.docker.com/engine/install/) installed.
 - Ensure you have [git](https://git-scm.com/downloads) installed.
 - Make sure `docker` is running before executing the commands below.
-- Decide who the leader of your cluster will be.
-Only leaders have to perform [step 2](#step-2-leader-creates-the-dkg-configuration-file-and-distributes-it-to-everyone-else) and [step 5](#step-5-activate-the-deposit-data) in the quickstart process.
+- Decide who the Leader or Creator of your cluster will be.
+Only them have to perform [step 2](#step-2-leader-creates-the-dkg-configuration-file-and-distributes-it-to-everyone-else) and [step 5](#step-5-activate-the-deposit-data) in this quickstart.
 They do not get any special privilege.
+  - In the **Leader** case, the operator creating the cluster will also operate a node in the cluster.
+  - In the **Creator** case, the cluster is created by an external party to the cluster.

 ## Step 1.
 Create and back up a private key for charon

-In order to prepare for a distributed key generation ceremony, all operators need to create an [ENR](../faq/errors.mdx#enrs-keys) for their charon client.
+In order to prepare for a distributed key generation ceremony, all operators (including the leader but NOT a creator) need to create an [ENR](../faq/errors.mdx#enrs-keys) for their charon client.
 This ENR is a public/private key pair, and allows the other charon clients in the DKG to identify and connect to your node.

 ```sh
 # Clone this repo